Prehistory of Alaska: Coastal Native Americans

-Athabascan Native Americans
+Athabaskans

-The Athabascan Native Americans of Alaska's interior were hunters and inland fishermen.
+The Athabaskans of Alaska's interior were hunters and inland fishermen.
 Most lived in small nomadic bands along the numerous rivers of the region.
 Endurance and physical strength were prized, and game was often run down on foot.
 Athabascans harvested salmon and hunted rabbits, caribou, and bear with the help of snares, clubs, spears, and bows and arrows.
 Periods of famine were common.
 Because they were seminomadic and hunted on foot, footwear was very important, and the Athabascans designed light and flexible snowshoes made of birch and rawhide.
 The Athabascans used birch bark from the interior forests to make canoes, containers, sleds, and cradles.
 Clothing was made of animal hides, decorated with porcupine quills colored with natural dyes.

 Some Athabascan groups inhabited permanent winter villages and summer fishing camps.
 Most bands consisted of a few nuclear families and had limited internal organization.
 Leadership was acquired by warriors or hunters.
 Athabascans also gave potlatches to mark a death and celebrate a child's first successful hunt, as a prelude to marriage.
 Those who aspired to leadership were expected to host memorable potlatches, at which the would-be leader would give away all his possessions then prove his prowess by providing for himself and his family for an entire year without outside help.